MicrosoftDocs/ATADocs/ATPDocs/remediation-actions.md

 ## Prerequisites

-Microsoft Defender for Identity will use an account to perform the above actions.
-By default, the Microsoft Defender for Identity sensor installed on a domain controller will impersonate the LocalSystem account of the domain controller and perform the actions.
+By default, the Microsoft Defender for Identity sensor installed on a domain controller will impersonate the LocalSystem account of the domain controller and perform the above actions.
 However, you can change this default behavior by setting up a gMSA account [setting up a gMSA account](manage-action-accounts.md) and scope the permissions as you need.

 ## Permissions